 Expand the variety of fruits and vegetables students experience

 Make a difference in students diets to impact their present and future health

 Originally the plan was to provide the fruits and vegetable as a snack in the morning or afternoon.
 Due to the shortened schedule and other restrictions due to the COVID pandemic, we are now planning to send them home with your child at the end of the day.
 At first, it will be once a week.
-Once we get a routine, we hope to send the “to go” boxes or bags home twice a week.
+Once we get a routine, we hope to send the “to go” boxes or bags home every other week.
 This week we will be sending them home on Thursday, November 19.